-StyleWriter is more affordable and is great for those who want a desktop, non-internet-connected grammar-checking program.
+StyleWriter is more affordable and great for those wanting a desktop, non-internet-connected grammar-checking program.
 Grammarly is more expensive, but it integrates with many more programs and is a fantastic grammar and spelling checker.

 If you’re looking for a great alternative to Grammarly, PaperRater is worth checking out.
 PaperRater is a free online proofreading tool that uses artificial intelligence to help you improve your writing.

 Just like Grammarly, PaperRater will scan your paper for grammar mistakes, spelling errors, and other potential issues.
 In addition, Paper Rater will also provide you with feedback on your writing style and vocabulary usage.

 Paper Rater has a free version, and the premium version is $95.40 per year (or $14.95 per month if you pay monthly).